maxmurdoch/flock/src/pages/index.md

   title: How Flock Cover works
 stopWorrying:
   description: >-
-    We create products, features and tools based on what our customers tell us they need.
-That might be why thousands of pilots are using Flock.
+    Our community drives the products and features we deliver.
+That's just one reason why thousands of pilots are now using Flock.
   reasons:
     - icon: /images/uploads/money.svg
       text: >-